princefishthrower/chrisfrew.in/src/content/blog/sequelize-and-typescript-rest-once-you-orm-you-never-go-back/index.md

 // more logic...
 ```

 To show a `JOIN` example, let's get all posts for a given user, via the Sequelize `include` directive.
-Since we've defined our one-to-many relationship already, this `JOIN` becomes a one-liner (yeah, okay, technically a 5-liner - but you could put it on one line if you wanted :wink: :joy:):
+Since we've defined our one-to-many relationship already, this `JOIN` becomes a one-liner (yeah, okay, technically a 5-liner - but you could put it on one line if you wanted :wink: 😂):

 ```typescript
 import DB from "../DB"